FREQUENTLY ASKED QUESTIONS

 WHY DON’T YOU SELL HONEY?

+Erika harvests a very small and sustainable amount of honey for her personal use and to share with her family and community and friends of Texas Beeworks, but she doesn’t harvest every year and she never sells the bees’ honey.
 Early on in her beekeeping journey, Erika discovered that harvesting and selling honey was one of her least favorite parts about beekeeping, so she stopped doing it.
 Honey is a colony’s food source in the winter or when nothing is in bloom.
-Each bee only makes 1/12th of a teaspoon of honey in her entire lifetime, and after seeing how hard the bees worked to make and store their food, Erika says it just made her “feel bad” to take their honey and turn around and sell it for profit, especially to people who didn’t understand its value to the bees.
-She also thought that her relationship to the bees would change if she focused on selling honey, so instead, she focused on education the public about bees and helping bees thrive by removing them from places where they were not wanted and giving them a better place to live.
-Erika harvests a very small and sustainable amount of honey for her personal use and to share with her family and community and friends of Texas Beeworks, but she doesn’t harvest every year and she never sells the bees’ honey.
-If you’re looking for honey local to the Austin area, please visit our friends at Round Rock Honey.
+Each bee only makes 1/12th of a teaspoon of honey in her entire lifetime, and after seeing how hard the bees worked to make and store their food, Erika says it just made her “feel bad” to take their honey and turn around and sell it for profit.